 Businesses have realized that no single solution or system has the power to resolve the complex challenges they face.
 They've taken to PIM as not just a set of tools or systems, but as a business philosophy that depends equally on the culture and policies of the organizations.
 They've also recognized that customer-facing information is as critical as the information accessed by enterprise employees who use that information.

-This year too, a major focus will continue to be on PIM implementation, where consolidation, digitalization, and omnichannel enablement for product information management will be at the forefront, besides an unwavering focus on increasing collaboration and efficiency.
+In the coming years too, a major focus will continue to be on PIM implementation, where consolidation, digitalization, and omnichannel enablement for product information management will be at the forefront, besides an unwavering focus on increasing collaboration and efficiency.